MABelanger/react-html5-camera-photo/README.md

 **Dynamic** : If the prop is dynamic, it mean that you can change that prop dynamically without umount the component (removing it).
 You can do it by a setState() inside the parent component.
 Checkout the demo example: [./src/demo/AppWithDynamicProperties.js](./src/demo/AppWithDynamicProperties.js)

 ## Example of closing the camera and image preview after take a photo
-Probably the tipical usage of using this component is to preview the image and close the camera after take a photo.
+Probably the typical usage of using this component is to preview the image and close the camera after take a photo.
 You can take a look of all the code including the **ImagePreview** component here : [./src/demo/AppWithImagePreview](./src/demo/AppWithImagePreview)

 ```js
 import React, { Component } from 'react';